Personnel of the United States Navy: Enlisted sailors

 Enlisted members of the navy have pay grades from E-1 to E-9, with E-9 being the highest.
 All enlisted sailors with paygrades of E-4 and higher are considered Petty Officers while those at E-7 and higher are further named Chief Petty Officers.
 Those who demonstrate superior performance are given an increase in paygrade; the official navy term is to be advanced.
 Two notable advancements are from Seaman to Petty Officer Third Class (E-3 to E-4) and from Petty Officer First Class to Chief Petty Officer (E-6 to E-7).
 Advancement to Chief Petty Officer is especially significant and is marked by a special induction ceremony.

 Enlisted members are said to be "rated", meaning that they possess a rating, or occupational specialty.
 Members of grades E-1 to E-3 can become "strikers", meaning they have rating designations like Petty Officer (example: a BM3 is a Petty Officer Third Class rated as a Boatswain's Mate; BMSN is a Seaman designated as a Boatswain's Mate striker), but the striker is doing on the job training to become a rated petty officer rather than attending a school to become rated.
 There are more than 50 ratings covering a broad range of skills and subspecialties.
-However most sailors in today's navy with grades E-1 through E-6 obtain their rating through its respective "A" school.
+However, most sailors in today's navy with grades E-1 through E-6 obtain their rating through its respective "A" school.
 An "A" school is a rating specific school where sailors are trained as experts in their field.
-Upon completion of their training they are considered "Rated", regardless of their pay-grade.
+Upon completion of their training they are considered "Rated", regardless of their pay grade.

-For example, SN TESTER, MARY, would be considered a Seaman Tester.
+For example, SA TESTER, MARY, would be considered a Seaman Apprentice Tester.
 Prior to her rank of SA a rating would be placed.
-Therefore, her entire title would be ITSA SMITH, MARY.
-IT indicating that she is an Information Systems Technician.
-As for ENFN THOMPSON, JOHN.
-EN specifying that he is an Engineman and FN as Fireman.
+Therefore, her entire title would be ITSA SMITH, MARY, IT indicating that she is an Information Systems Technician and SA indicating that she is a Seaman Apprentice (pay grade E-2).
+As for ENFN THOMPSON, JOHN, EN specifies that he is an Engineman and FN as a Fireman (pay grade E-3).
+Another example would be ATAN JACKSON, DAVID, AT specifying he is an Aviation Electronics Technician and AN as an Airman (pay grade E-3).